Bacon Wrapped Roast Turkey Recipe

 Moist and SO Flavourful!

-Yes.
-A turkey that has been wrapped in, and roasted in bacon comes out so moist and delicious.
-I can’t even begin to tell you.
+Yes!
+A turkey that’s wrapped and roasted in bacon comes out so moist and so delicious.
+I can’t even begin to tell you how good this turkey is.
 I’m not sure we’ll ever cook a turkey another way ever again.
-I think it even tastes better than a turkey that has been brined, and it’s sure a heck of a lot easier.
 So if you’re cooking a turkey this coming holiday, consider wrapping it in bacon!
 Because bacon.

 Bake the Stuffing Separately

 Speaking of side dishes, I don’t stuff this turkey with stuffing.
-Gasp.
-I know right?
-But honestly, I like to bake my stuffing separately.
-I just find that the stuffing comes out less mushy, and with the bacon in this turkey recipe, I would be afraid the stuffing would be too greasy.
+I prefer to bake the stuffing separately.
+I find that the stuffing comes out less mushy, and with the bacon in this turkey recipe, I would be afraid the stuffing would be too greasy.
 And I should mention that a turkey that is not filled with stuffing cooks much much faster than one that is.
 That’s good to know so you don’t over cook your bird.

 What About the Gravy?